rives-io/riv/docs/developing-cartridges.md

 ```

 Notice the data in `hello-optimized.sqfs` cartridge is smaller than `hello-compiled.sqfs`.
-However if you take a look, both cartridges files are still at 4KB,
+However if you take a look with `ls -la`, you will notice both cartridges files are still at 4KB,
 this is because SquashFS files add 0 padding at the end, to make us able to use the `mount` command.
-This cartridge was very simple, only in a more complex one you would see the benefits.
+This cartridge is very small, only in a more complex one you would see the benefits.

+If you can afford, prefer to use `-Ospeed` to optimize for performance,
+use `-Osize` only if you really want to reduce its size as priority,
+and use `-Odebug` only to debug while in development.

 On RIVES it is recommended to upload optimized and small cartridges to reduce costs,
-and improve its performance.
+and improve its verification performance.
-If you can afford, prefer to use `-Ospeed` to optimize for performance,
-and only use `-Odebug` to debug while in development.
+Even though both are 4KB, the ones containing zeros will cost less to upload on RIVES,
+because transactions with zeros in them cost less in some blockchain base layers.

 ## Debugging cartridges